-- 1. The Chair be an attorney with at least 20 years of active litigation/arbitration experience; or - 2.
-One of the co-arbitrators be an expert in an area such as construction; or - 3.
-The Chair must have served as Chair or sole arbitrator in at least 10 arbitrations where an award was rendered following a hearing on the merits; or - 4.
-The Chair be of a nationality different from either of the parties.
+- the chair be an attorney with at least 20 years of active litigation/arbitration experience; - one of the co-arbitrators be an expert in an area such as construction; - the chair must have served as chair or sole arbitrator in at least 10 arbitrations where an award was rendered following a hearing on the merits; or - the chair be of a nationality different from either of the parties.

 The foregoing are merely examples.
 The point is that the qualifications of the arbitrator(s) should be considered at the time the contract clause is drafted.
-The parties, in drafting such a list of qualifications, must take care not to have an overly onerous or specific list of qualifications and should avoid naming a particular individual to serve as arbitrator to prevent the circumstance that the desired candidate is not available when the dispute arises.
+The parties, in drafting such a list of qualifications, must take care not to have an overly onerous or specific list of qualifications and should avoid naming a particular individual to serve as arbitrator to prevent a circumstance where the desired candidate is unavailable when a dispute arises.